YOUTH REFERENCE GROUP Q&A

 QUESTIONS AND ANSWERS

 What is a Youth Reference Group?

-Having a bunch of young people involved in a YRG of an organisation also sends a public message that we are serious and organised about the state of wellbeing of young people in a community.
-This is what is called 'civic participation' which is a form of community activism that is concerned about local issues, like the issue of young people being able to be taken seriously as a group in a community that has their own set of needs and strengths.
+Having young people involved in our youth reference group, for our organisation sends a public message that we are serious and organised about the state of well-being of young people in a community.
+This is what is called 'civic participation which is a form of community activism that is concerned about local issues, like the issue of young people being able to be taken seriously as a group in a community that has their own set of needs and strengths.

 What typically happens in a YRG meeting?